What is space?

 Most certainly not.
 What would that even mean?

-It measures the relative position of something, relative to that starting point, by measuring in three directions: up/down, left/right or back/forward.
-The details are not all that important.
+You can measure the relative position of something, relative to that starting point, by measuring in three directions: up/down, left/right or back/forward.

 (That is three-dimensions.
 You can, of course, perform similar measurements in two dimensions if you wish to ignore the separation between objects in the direction that corresponds to “depth”).